-The EMM386 file is an external command in MS-DOS command and is available in the below versions of Windows and MS-DOS as emm386.exe.
+The EMM386 file is an external command in MS-DOS and is available for the following versions of Windows and MS-DOS as emm386.exe.

 Turns on or off EMM386 expanded memory support.

 EMM386 [ON | OFF | AUTO] [W=ON | W=OFF]

 |ON | OFF | AUTO||Activates or suspends EMM386.EXE device driver, or places it in auto mode.|

 |W=ON | OFF||Turns on or off Weitek coprocessor support.|

 Typed alone would load the extended memory manager, usually by default this would be loaded in the autoexec.bat.